 The Virginia Department of Environmental Quality (DEQ) requires localities to address siting, construction, operation, monitoring, and closing of landfills and other solid waste management facilities.
 These regulations outline a policy promoting a comprehensive waste management system which includes planning, source reduction, reuse, recycling, incineration, and landfilling.
 These regulations mandate that every local government, either singly or in a combined effort, develop solid waste management plans outlining comprehensive programs which meet the new standards.
-Rockingham County and the seven incorporated towns within the County are a single planning body, the Greater Rockingham Waste Management Planning Region, and have adopted the Greater Rockingham Solid Waste Management Plan.
+Rockingham County and the seven incorporated towns within the County are a single planning body, the Greater Rockingham Waste Management Plan.
 This plan provides direction and establishes goals for source reduction, reuse, and recycling in Rockingham County and the incorporated towns.